 I’ve never stopped creating and doing brilliant things.

-I learnt a lot from sources from others, so I’ve been always been creating Freeware and Open Source projects to be also nice to the community.
+I learnt a lot from sources (code source) from others, so I’ve been always been creating Freeware and Open Source projects to be also nice to the Community.

 I’ve developed in Assembler 80×86 (Dos, windows, Linux), C, C++, all kinds of Basic, PowerBasic, Visual Basic, .NET, Clipper, Pascal, Turbo Pascal, Java, .NET, Perl, Bash, Python (I wrote a book about programming in Python) and PHP, that is the language that I usde most often for web for Startups (I created my own Framework in 2014), although most of my time I code in Python, including webs and APIs.
 Add to the list many others like Node.js, jQuery, Ruby on Rails, Go…

 I’m what in the United States they call a language agnostic.
 I really love computers and love the technology.
 I’m not a fanboy of one single language, I love them all, and I can’t consider a single language to be the best over the others.
 Each language has its pros and cons, strengths and weaknesses.
-So simply I use what is best for every case.
+They are tools.
+So I simply use what is best for every case.
 In some cases is speed, in others speed of development and time to market, in other availability of Developers in the market, portability, available libraries, support for multi-threading, available Frameworks, support for Cassandra… but I know the problems of those languages and I’ll point them merciless to the fanatics that made of a language or technology a religion.

 I’ve seen a lot of those fanboys, that normally only look for their own glory/ego growth, make projects to fail and cause terrible economic losses.

-I created a Messenger in 1996 before any other, and I sold a license to a bank, that is still using it (server and clients) to sell tickets for events in point of sales (with the security mechanism to preventing fraud).
+I created a Messenger in 1996 before any other, and I sold a license to a bank multinational, that is still using it (server and clients) to sell tickets for events in point of sales (with the security mechanism to preventing fraud).